 The DVR's staff shall not abuse the privilege of viewing participant records.
-A staff member who is a personal friend or relative of a participant shall remove himself or herself from any involvement in the case, including viewing the case record or discussing the case with other staff members.
-In all cases, The Client Services Impartial Services to Employees, Family Members, or Others Policy shall be followed.
+A staff member who is a personal friend or relative of a participant shall remove themselves from any involvement in the case, including viewing the case record or discussing the case with other staff members.
+The Client Services Impartial Services to Employees, Family Members, or Others and Confidential Case Policy shall be followed in all cases.
 Violations of this trust may be considered grounds for disciplinary action.